 The environment where EXPRESSCLUSTER Server can operate depends on kernel module versions because there are kernel modules unique to EXPRESSCLUSTER.

-Since the OS is frequently version up that Microsoft Azure is to provide, when it is not possible to behavior will occur.
+Since the OS is frequently upgraded that AWS is to provide, when it is not possible to behavior will occur.

 Kernel versions which has been verified, please refer to the "4.2.2.
 Supported distributions and kernel versions".